-Khariya is a dish best eaten in winter months.
-It is generally made from lamb or goat. lamb being more fatty and meaty while goat trotters are skinnier and leaner.
-Many in the Western world prepare it with pig trotters as it used to be more accessible 50 years ago.
+Khariya is a dish best eaten in the winter months.
+It is generally made from lamb or goat.
+Lamb is more fatty and meaty, while goat trotters are skinnier and leaner.
+Many in the Western world prepare it with pig trotters, as it used to be more accessible 50 years ago.

 12 lamb trotters

 2 tsp salt

 1 tbsp oil

 1/2 tsp dhana jeeru powder (dhansak no karo masalo) optional

 1 large bunch of finely chopped coriander about 1 cup